markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/customize-summary-component.md

 ## Assets

-The custom summary component can be downloaded from here(assets/custom-summary-step.zip)
+The custom summary component can be [downloaded from here](assets/custom-summary-step.zip)